Charlie Winston

-Charlie Winston Gleave, better known as Charlie Winston, is an English singer-songwriter based in the South of France.
+Charlie Winston Gleave, better known as Charlie Winston, is a British singer-songwriter based in the South of France.
 Winston has so far had his most significant commercial success in France.

 Music career

 Early career

 Winston played bass guitar for his brother Tom Baxter, appearing on Baxter's Feather and Stone album.
 As well as touring with Tom, much of Winston's early career saw him composing music for, and performing in, London-based contemporary theatre productions.

 Mischifus

 Winston's first ever unreleased and rarest record was Mischifus, a mix between beatbox, guitar, and piano, which appeared as a theatre/dance production that he had performed on stage in 2007, recorded under the Real World label.

 Make Way

 Winston's unreleased debut album, Make Way, was recorded at Real World Studios in 2006.
 Described as "inspired and seductive".
 Winston supported Peter Gabriel on his 2007 European tour.
 Tracks from Make Way would eventually find their way on to his first officially released album.